GoogleCloudPlatform/podcast/site/content/post/episode-63-python-with-jon-parrott.md

 image="/images/post/python.png"
 +++

-Following the saga of episodes programming languages today your co-hosts, [Francesc](https://twitter.com/francesc) and [Mark](https://twitter.com/Neurotic), have the honor to talk to [Jon Wayne Parrott](https://twitter.com/jonparrott), a Developer Programs Engineer at Google Cloud Platform, about Python on the cloud.
+Following the saga of episodes on programming languages today your co-hosts, [Francesc](https://twitter.com/francesc) and [Mark](https://twitter.com/Neurotic), have the honor to talk to [Jon Wayne Parrott](https://twitter.com/jonparrott), a Developer Programs Engineer at Google Cloud Platform, about Python on the cloud.